 Now, this guide is not a complete “how to” manual.
 Nor, will it answer all of your questions.
 Instead, it should be used as a quick reference guide to simplify the uncertainty estimation process into seven steps and learn some of my personnel secrets used when I calculate uncertainty.

 So, read this guide and use my advice to help you calculate uncertainty.
-If you have questions, make sure to contact me or leave a comment.
+If you have questions, make sure to contact me.
 Additionally, feel free to use this guide to help you write an uncertainty procedure for your laboratory.

 Before you dive in and begin calculating uncertainty, it is best to have a plan.
 The first part of your plan should be to identify the measurement process or system that you wish to evaluate.

 This will help you frame your uncertainty analysis and focus your attention on what matters most.